renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! info
-    This feature writes plain JSON, any JSON5 content will be down leveled and all comments will be removed.
+    This feature writes plain JSON for `.json` files, and JSON5 for `.json5` files.
+JSON5 content can potentially be down leveled (`.json` files) and all comments will be removed.

 ## configWarningReuseIssue